TimothyRedPanda/pf_chatbot/README.md

-# Red Panda chatbot - Based on Joe's Average Joes
+# Red Panda chat - Based on Joe's Average Joes

 Based on the work completed by myself and my awesome hackathon team -